alfredodiaz53/big-bang/docs/understanding-bigbang/package-architecture/tempo.md

 ### UI

-Tempo has no UI packaged with it.
-Grafana is the frontend to view traces.
+Grafana is the primary frontend used to view traces.
+However, another option is to utilize tempo which comes with a UI package which is a jaeger frontend option in order to view traces.

 ### Logging